Trustees

 Chair

-Geoff has spent all his working life in service businesses, firstly in the hospitality sector and then for almost 30 years at a senior level in the health and social care system.
+Geoff has spent all his working life in service businesses, firstly in the hospitality sector and then worked for almost 40 years in the health and social care system.

 Read more